-The public is welcome to three open house meetings where CDOT will explain the project more to residents and commuters.
-The meetings are scheduled for:
+The public was welcomed to three open house meetings where CDOT will explain the project more to residents and commuters.
+The meetings were scheduled for:

 - Feb.
 24, 6-8 p.m. at the Pinewood Springs Fire Station, 61 Kiowa Road, Pinewood Springs

 - Feb.
 25, 6-8 p.m. at the Lyons Community Library, 451 4th Ave., Lyons

 - Feb.
 26, 6-8 p.m. at the Estes Park Town Hall Board Room, 170 MacGregor Ave., Estes Park

 The 30-day closure will begin at 12:01 a.m. on March 9 and will last until the week of April 7.
 Crews will work around the clock, CDOT said.
 The actual closure is only 500 feet long, but no vehicles, aside from buses and emergency vehicles, will be allowed through in either direction.

 After the highway reopens in April, crews may need to require single-lane closures for continuing work during the week.
 This will likely last through February 2021, CDOT said.

 This project will reduce future closures, CDOT said.
 It coincides with a plan to install fiber optic cable for future cell towers, allowing better cell service in the area.
 Flatiron Construction is overseeing the tower project.

 To learn more about this project, call 720-543-9078, email email@example.com or visit the project website here.